 I am proud to say that all of the past students Successfully Participated & Competed in several Regional & National Science conferences & Competitions, presenting their work with full self confidence and Excellent Presentation, winning innumerable Regional and National Awards including the 'New York Times Scholarship'.
 The students presented their work at National Symposia all over the country - around the Tri-state area, including Chicago, San Diego, Colorado, etc. They developed a sense of responsibility & commitment towards completion of their work and projects.
 Some of my past students have since joined leading universities like Penn State, Rutgers, Swarthmore, Dartmouth, and 'Seven year- combined medical school at UMDNJ'.
-All of the students have expressed an intense interest in the pursuit of Research and Education in Sciences & Medicine.
+The students have all expressed an intense interest in the pursuit of a Career in the Sciences, Engineering & Medicine.